tobiaskortus/covid19-search/processing/README.md

 }
 ```

-In order to provide a fast full text search for the documents a inverted index datastructure is created by consecutively adding an entry for each word stem that exist in at least one of the documents by iterating over all documents.
+In order to provide a fast full text search for the documents, an inverted index datastructure is created by consecutively adding an entry for each word stem that exist in at least one of the documents by iterating over all documents.
 For each of those word stems a list of document ids which contain the is then consecutively updated with each following document.
-In addition to the document id a additional object which holds the number of occurrences of the word stem which is later used for the document ranking is created and updated for each entry.
+In addition to the document id an additional object, that holds the number of occurrences of the word stem and is later used for the document ranking, is created and updated for each entry.

 ```json
 {